 Tests on Means

 Jeffrey, as an eight-year old, established a mean time of 16.43 seconds for swimming the 25-yard freestyle, with a standard deviation of 0.8 seconds.
 His dad, Frank, thought that Jeffrey could swim the 25-yard freestyle faster using goggles.
 Frank bought Jeffrey a new pair of expensive goggles and timed Jeffrey for 15 25-yard freestyle swims.
 For the 15 swims, Jeffrey's mean time was 16 seconds.
 Frank thought that the goggles helped Jeffrey to swim faster than the 16.43 seconds.
 Conduct a hypothesis test using a preset α = 0.05.
+Assume that the swim times for the 25-yard freestyle are normal.

 Set up the Hypothesis Test: